Oligodendroglioma in Children

 - Are more common in adults than in children

-- May start out growing slowly (low-grade), but change and grow quickly (high-grade)
+- May start out growing slowly (low-grade), but tend to change over time and then grow quickly (high-grade)

-- Often grow into the brain tissue, making surgery difficult
+- Often grow into the brain tissue, making them hard to remove with surgery

 - May be mixed with other types of cells that also support the brain